NEONScience/neon-data-api/README.md

 **2017-02-07**: a recent update accidentally removed siteCode, domainCode, and locationType from /locations endpoints.
-We'll have them back in place soon!
+We'll have them back in place soon.
+Thanks to @cklunch for spotting it for us!

 # neon-data-api